sdbtools/void-pi/README.md

 - Gummiboot
     - The kernel and initramfs files are located in the EFI system partition (aka ESP).
     - btrfs is not supported.
+- ZFSBootMenu
+    - Only direct EFI booting is supported at this time.
+    - Enabled only with "Manual" and "GPT.
+Basic" templates at this time.
 - Multi-device support
     - Multi-device configurations are available with BTRFS and LVM.
 - Additional software